-In order to prepare this Certification of Compliance, Philip Morris International's Vice President & Chief Compliance Officer reviewed Philip Morris International's obligations under the Certified Protocols and conducted an assessment of its compliance therewith, which included obtaining supporting certifications from those within Philip Morris International who are responsible for implementation of the actions required under the Certified Protocols, and has relied on those certifications in making this Certification of Compliance.
+In order to prepare this Certification of Compliance, Philip Morris International's Vice President Illicit Trade Strategies & Prevention reviewed Philip Morris International's obligations under the Certified Protocols and conducted an assessment of its compliance therewith, which included obtaining supporting certifications from those within Philip Morris International who are responsible for implementation of the actions required under the Certified Protocols, and has relied on those certifications in making this Certification of Compliance.

 Based on such review, Philip Morris International hereby confirms that it is in substantial compliance with its obligations under the Certified Protocols.
-To the extent that any matters remain outstanding, they are being addressed and are not considered to be significant, OLAF has been informed of these issues, and/or they are more fully described in Section II of this Certification.
 Section I below, which describes Philip Morris International's compliance with specific obligations of the Agreement, should be read subject to that general qualification.